MBSajjadi/Fault-Tolerant-A2NFTSMC-Paper/README.md

 **Assumption 3.** After the fault occurrence, the moment of inertia and the mass value of the drone will not change.

-The deflections from vertical directions add additional nonlinear terms to the system dynamics mathematically expressed as:
+The system dynamics of the faulty UAV are expressed as follows:

 $$
 \begin{aligned}